“Hi there, Aaron. How can I help you today?”

 Car Repair Bills Suck

-I drive right by the my trusted mechanic’s shop every day on my way home from work, and honestly don’t even notice it unless one of my vehicles is in there getting some TLC.
+I drive right by my trusted mechanic’s shop every day on my way home from work, and honestly, don’t even notice it unless one of my vehicles is in there getting some TLC.

 On this particular day, however, I recognized that Christmas was coming up, and neither of our cars were in the shop.
 That alone was a huge blessing that I often take for granted.
 But on this day I had a new thought.